Categories

 With HPOS, we are technically sharding the post-meta table by moving out all the entries related to orders.
 We expect that, eventually, site administrators will be able to remove existing post meta rows belonging to orders, thereby increasing site performance outside of orders workflow (since less table size implies fewer rows for MySQL to scan during queries).

-For instance, in woocommerce.com, which is a large deployment, orders are about 81% of all post records.
+For instance, in woo.com, which is a large deployment, orders are about 81% of all post records.
 In the wp_postmeta table this skew is even more, meta records belonging to orders are about 97% of all rows.
-If we were to remove post meta records belonging to orders (which we plan to do after HPOS has been running for a while), woocommerce.com would see the post meta table data reduction of 97%.
+If we were to remove post meta records belonging to orders (which we plan to do after HPOS has been running for a while), woo.com would see the post meta table data reduction of 97%.
 We expect this size reduction to improve overall site performance and not be limited to orders.

 Conclusion